Mashpee, Massachusetts

-For geographic and demographic information on specific parts of the town of Mashpee, please see the articles on Mashpee Neck, Monomoscoy Island, New Seabury, Popponesset, Popponesset Island, Seabrook, and Seconsett Island.
+Mashpee (/ˈmæʃpi/ Mâseepee) is a town on Cape Cod in Barnstable County, Massachusetts.
+It is bordered by Sandwich, Barnstable, and Falmouth, and to the south by Nantucket Sound.
+Settled in 1660 and incorporated on May 28, 1870, Mashpee had a population of 15,060 at the 2020 census.
+The town is the historic and contemporary home of the Mashpee Wampanoag Tribe—federally recognized in 2007—which maintains its headquarters in Mashpee.

+Mashpee contains South Cape Beach State Park and part of the Waquoit Bay National Estuarine Research Reserve, as well as the Mashpee River Reservation.
+The town also contains Mashpee Commons, a redevelopment project recognized as an early example of New Urbanism, located at the Mashpee Rotary where Routes 28 and 151 meet.

 History

+Pre-colonial

 Cape Cod was occupied for more than ten thousand years by indigenous peoples.
 The historic Algonquian-speaking Wampanoag were the native people encountered by the English colonists here and in the area of the Massachusetts Bay Colony in the seventeenth century.
 The Wampanoag also controlled considerable coastal area.
 These two cultures would interact, shaping each other for decades.

+17th century

-After English colonists arrived, they began to settle the area of present-day Mashpee in 1658 with the assistance of the missionary Richard Bourne, from the neighboring town of Sandwich.
+After English colonists arrived, they began to settle the area of present-day Mashpee with the assistance of the missionary Richard Bourne, who established a church there in 1658.
+The town was officially settled in 1660.
 In 1660 the colonists allowed those Christian Wampanoag who had been converted about 50 sqmi in the English settlement.
 Beginning in 1665, the Wampanoag governed themselves with a court of law and trials according to English custom (they had long governed themselves according to their own customs).

 Following their defeat in King Philip's War (1675–1676), the Wampanoag of the mainland were resettled with the Sakonnet in present-day Rhode Island.
 Others of the people were brought, together with the Nauset, into the praying towns, such as Mashpee, in Barnstable County.
 There were also Wampanoag on Martha's Vineyard and other areas.

 The colonists designated Mashpee on Cape Cod as the largest Indian reservation in Massachusetts.
 The town's name is an Anglicization of a native name, mass-nippe: mass is "great", or "greater" (see Massachusetts), and nippe is "water".
 The name has been translated as "the greater cove" or "great pond," or "land near great cove", where the water being referenced is Wakeby Pond, which is greater at one end.